-Along with the news that the current Corsa is available as an electric car for the first time, a significant point about the standard model is that it tips the scales at just under a tonne in its lightest trims.
+A significant point about the standard Corsa is that it tips the scales at just under a tonne in its lightest trims.
 Weight saving is a great way of saving fuel, as less power is required to move the car.
 The new Corsa is also more aerodynamic, with features like an active shutter in the grille that closes at higher speeds, a smooth underbody and a rear spoiler that reduces drag.

 Vauxhall Corsa MPG & CO2

-A 1.5-litre diesel engine manages 70.6mpg and emits up to 107g/km but we don't think it offers significant enough gains for it to make sense for many buyers, costing around £1,200 more to buy.
+The discontinued 1.5-litre diesel engine managed 70.6mpg and emitted up to 107g/km but we didn't think it offered significant enough gains for it to make sense for many buyers, and was more expensive anyway.
 Long-distance motorway drivers could eventually see the benefits but this isn't really the way most Corsas will be used, so it’s no great surprise it was discontinued.

-Every petrol and diesel Corsa is liable for the standard VED (road tax) rate, except for the Corsa-e, which will be free to tax thanks to zero CO2 emissions until the rules change in 2025.
+Every petrol and diesel Corsa is liable for the standard VED (road tax) rate, except for the Corsa Electric, which will be free to tax thanks to zero CO2 emissions until the rules change in 2025.

 Vauxhall offers a fairly ordinary three-year/100,000-mile warranty, which is comparable with rivals like Volkswagen but lags behind the five-year warranties of Hyundai and Renault, as well as Kia's seven-year warranty.

 Expect new servicing deals to be announced but the old Corsa could be maintained under its Vauxhall Care package for a cost of around £20 a month.